yigitaktan/XeQueryReplayer/ab-test/README.md

 ## Step 13 / Round 2 - Replaying Data
 Now it's time to replay the same captured workload again, but this time under compatibility level 170.

+> [!IMPORTANT]
+> Treat the following as a hard gate.
+If any item is not true, fix it before replaying, otherwise Round 2 results will not be comparable with Round 1.

 Before you start the replay, do one last sanity check: